DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 humanity.
 But it also underlines the Internet’s precarious position in a world that is not yet one society.

-# Chapter 4: From Free to Proprietary
+# 4. From Free to Proprietary

 Both freedom of expression and collective intelligence have much to do with the Internet’s characteristic spatiality.
 By simplifying the global